-I paid the $90 for the course, watched it several times, and took pages of notes, as Mr Sorkin regaled me with knowledge of plotting, how to make dialogue sound realistic, character arches, and everything else in between.
+I paid the $90 for the course, watched it several times, and took pages of notes, as Mr. Sorkin regaled me with knowledge of plotting, how to make dialogue sound realistic, character arcs, and everything else in between.
 Within the first 60 minutes, I was blown away by the detail and breadth of information conveyed.

 By the end of the course, I felt like I knew more about screenwriting than I did from my previous 10-years of research.
 And for $90, I’d say this was money well spent.
-You cut straight to the heart of the matter; there’s no fluff – it’s just solid information from someone that not only does this for a living, but is also more successful than 99.9% of his peers.
-And it only costs $90; that is incredible value for money for a view inside Aron Sorkin’s head and thought-space.
+You cut straight to the heart of the matter; there’s no fluff – it’s just solid information from someone that not only does this for a living but is also more successful than 99.9% of his peers.

 Hell, that’s cheaper than a dinner ticket to an event with a “guest speaker” – and you get access to the course for life, meaning you can watch and re-watch it again and again.
 Is it better than Udemy?
 I think so, but not in the way you think…

-The reason I prefer MasterClass is because it is a mainline into the minds of some of the greatest-living artists and creators on the planet right now.
+The reason I prefer MasterClass is that it is a mainline into the minds of some of the greatest living artists and creators on the planet right now.
 And as a USPs go, this one is pretty much unbeatable – even when compared to Udemy, which is great in its own right but it does not get you access to freakin’ Martin Scorsese!

 In this respect, MasterClass is truly unique in its proposition.
 No other online learning resource has this kind of proposition behind it.
 No other online learning course has information straight from the mouth of the world’s #1 artists and creators.

-Bottomline: if you’re serious about your craft, the $90 fee for access to a single MasterClass course is total no-brainer.
+Bottom line: if you’re serious about your craft, the $90 fee for access to a single MasterClass course is a total no-brainer.